mshutov/mshutov.github.io/_posts/2018-09-27-add-services-to-store-translations-in-memory.md

 ---
 layout: post
+title: Add service to store translations in memory
 ---
 To dive into Spring Boot and related libraries let's create simple app that could be used as vocabulary.
 Let's add new endpoints for our needs: